aleph-fbk/aleph-fbk.github.io/README.md

 # Common operations

-> **Important**: anything you create a reference to in the website (e.g., collaborations, complementary material, events, people, projects, tools, tags) need to exist already.
+> **Important**: anything you create a reference to in the website (i.e., collaborations, complementary material, events, people, projects, tools, tags) need to exist already.
 For instance, it is not possible to create a new project referring to a person that does not exist in [`_data/people.yml`](./_data/people.yml).
 Similarly, it is not possible to create a new publication whose venue (e.g., conference) does not exist in [`_data/destinations.yml`](./_data/destinations.yml).

 ### Add a person